bitcoin-apps-suite/bitcoin-email/README.md

 **The world's first decentralized email client powered by Bitcoin SV blockchain technology.**

 Built by **THE BITCOIN CORPORATION LTD** (UK Company No. 16735102)
-CEO: Spamsom Mo - *The only legitimate CEO of Bitcoin*
+CEO: Richard Boase | CSO: Spamsom Mo
+*Making Bitcoin Work Again™*

 Send emails with micropayments to eliminate spam.
 Store message hashes on-chain for immutability.
 Experience the future of email with true digital ownership and censorship resistance.